AlgoMaster Logo

 Intuition

-The simplest way to find the two heaviest stones is to sort the array.
-After sorting, the two largest elements are at the end.
-We smash them, compute the difference, remove the two stones, and if the difference is non-zero, insert it back into the array.
-Then we sort again and repeat.
+Sorting the array puts the two heaviest stones at the end.
+We smash them, compute the difference, remove both, and if the difference is non-zero, insert it back.
+Then we sort again and repeat until one or zero stones remain.

-It is not the most efficient approach, but with n up to 30, it is perfectly fine and easy to reason about.
+This re-sorts the whole array every round, which is wasteful, but with n up to 30 it runs fast and is easy to reason about.

 Algorithm